-Certain types of behavioral, education, and social research listed in 45 CFR §46.104(d) are exempt from mandatory review by an IRB.
-Please see Appendix A for this list.
+Certain types of behavioral, education, and social research listed in 45 CFR §46.104(d) are exempt from mandatory review by the IRB.
+Please see Appendix A on pages 17-19 of this Policy for this list.

 Tech's IRB Administrator will issue administrative approval to such projects after determining that the safeguards for confidentiality and the methodology of obtaining informed consent are adequate.